sangjunyoo-phd/sangjunyoo-phd.github.io/_pages/research.md

 permalink: /research/
 ---

-# Retrieving precious Lanthanide Ions from Water
+# Retrieving precious Lanthanide Ions Selectively from Water

 ![image-right](../assets/images/exp_setup.png){: .align-right}{:style="border: 0px solid black; padding: 10px"}{:height="50%" width="50%"}

-Solvent Extraction, a mechanism that transfers ions from water to oil with the assistance of amphiphilic molecules (extractant), is a widely used method to retrieve precious metals from wastewater.
+Solvent Extraction, a mechanism that transfers ions from water to oil with the assistance of amphiphilic molecules (extractant), is a widely used method to retrieve and separate precious lanthanide elements from wastewater.
-However, lack of selectivity leads to hundreds of cycles of solvent extraction to achieve industry-relevant purity which makes the retrieving process energy-intensive and generates environmental pollutants.
+However, lack of selectivity leads to hundreds of cycles of solvent extraction to achieve industry-relevant purity which makes the  process energy-intensive and generates huge environmental pollutants.

-Transferring mechanism of metallic ions through liquid-liquid extraction is essential to understanding and improving the selectivity of the separation process.
+Understanding the transferring mechanism of metallic ions through water surface is essential to optimize and improve the selectivity of the separation process.
-I have been researching adsorption of Lanthanide elements to a charged extractant Langmuir monolayer at the air-water interface with synchrotron-sourced X-rays.
+I have been researching adsorption of Lanthanide elements to a charged extractant Langmuir monolayer at the air-water interface in molecular scale with synchrotron-sourced X-rays.

 ## Spontaneous & Ion-Specific Complexation of Heavier Lanthanide with Extractant at the Air-Water Interface
 ![image-left](../assets/images/Abstract_Figure.png){: .align-left}{:style="border: 0px solid black; padding: 0px"}{:height="50%" width="50%"}